Executive Summary

 Justice Mundy's Concurrence: A Roadmap for Future Programs

 Justice Mundy joined the majority opinion but wrote separately to reserve judgment on stormwater charges in other municipalities.
-The concurrence is consequential because it identifies design choices that might preserve fee status under the Court's framework.
-Justice Mundy noted that charges whose proceeds are directed solely to direct stormwater remediation — rather than tree planting, street sweeping, or other general environmental program activities — may stand on stronger footing.
-Justice Mundy also suggested that calculation methodologies that more rigorously tie the charge to the runoff burden imposed on the system by surrounding properties, rather than to the impervious surface on the payor's own property, may better reflect the discrete benefit conferred by the system.
+Her concurrence is significant because it highlights design choices that could preserve fee status under the Court's framework.
+Justice Mundy noted that charges used solely for direct stormwater remediation, rather than for broader environmental activities, may be more defensible.
+She also suggested that calculation methods tying the charge to the runoff burden from surrounding properties, rather than just the impervious surface on the payor's own property, may better reflect the specific benefit provided.

 Justice McCaffery's Dissent (Joined by Justice Donohue)

 Justice McCaffery argued that the majority's reasoning was “overly simplistic and ignores other relevant concerns.”
-The dissent focused on fairness and on the practical consequences of the decision: the costs of operating the Borough System would now be borne by other ratepayers, including residential customers, while the University — whose North Campus drains in part through the Borough System pursuant to its own MS4 permit assumptions — would not contribute.
-Justice McCaffery quoted a University deposition acknowledging that the University's stormwater management plan was developed on the assumption that some University stormwater would enter the Borough System.
-The majority responded that “perceived 'fairness,' alone, cannot be the driving factor in this Court's decision” and that the question presented was one of law, not policy.
+The dissent emphasized fairness and the practical impact: other ratepayers, including residents, would now bear the Borough System's costs, while the University, whose North Campus drains into the system under its MS4 permit, would not contribute.
+Justice McCaffery cited a University deposition confirming its stormwater plan assumed some runoff would enter the Borough System.
+The majority replied that “perceived ‘fairness,’ alone, cannot be the driving factor in this Court's decision” and that the issue was a matter of law, not policy.

 Justice Wecht's Concurring and Dissenting Opinion

 Justice Wecht filed a separate concurring and dissenting opinion.
-The opinion concurred with the majority's articulation of the two-step framework but dissented from aspects of its application to the West Chester program.
-The concurring portion confirmed that the two-step test now commands at least five votes on the Pennsylvania Supreme Court, even though the result in West Chester commanded only four.
+He agreed with the majority's two-step framework but disagreed with parts of its application to the West Chester program.
+His concurrence confirmed that the two-step test now has support from at least five justices, even though only four supported the result West Chester.

-The 4-3 split on the result, combined with the broader agreement on the framework, has two implications.
-First, the two-step framework is now settled Pennsylvania law and will govern future fee/tax disputes regardless of how those disputes are resolved on their facts.
-Second, Justice Mundy's concurrence offers the clearest doctrinal path forward for municipalities and stormwater authorities seeking to preserve fee status.
-Programs that limit fund usage to direct stormwater remediation, that calibrate charges to the burden imposed on the system rather than on the payor's own impervious surface, and that establish more robust voluntary participation mechanisms may survive judicial review.
-Programs that look like the West Chester program will not.
+The 4-3 split, along with broad agreement on the framework, has two key implications.
+First, the two-step framework is now settled Pennsylvania law and will govern future fee and tax disputes, regardless of their specific facts.
+Second, Justice Mundy's concurrence provides the clearest guidance for municipalities and stormwater authorities aiming to maintain fee status.
+Programs that restrict funds to direct stormwater remediation, align charges with the burden on the system, and offer strong voluntary participation options are more likely to withstand judicial review.
+Programs similar to the West Chester program are unlikely to do so.

 Implications for Pennsylvania Municipalities